rgrrrrrba/rgrrrrrba.github.io/_posts/post/2015-11-05-minimum-viable-ef.md

 		.ToArray();

 <aside class="pull-right well" style="width: 33em">
 	The <code>// later...</code> comment is important, because I could just select out the security name in the initial query and obviate this entire example.
 I'm making an assumption that, as is usually the case in the systems I've worked in and created, the selected portfolios are queried in one place then being consumed elsewhere.
-Generally both of those places are only tangentally related through some common consumer.
+Generally both of those places are only tangentially related through some common consumer.
 As I'll explain soon, this is a bad practice that I would like to challenge.
 </aside>

 If the `Security` property isn't eagerly loaded, I get lazy loading in that final `.Select(i => i.Security.Name)` resulting in O(n) performance.